Talking to your Doctor (PART I)

 Honesty is the best policy

 Even if you don’t feel you have a problem with drinking, it is important to share your use of drugs with your doctor openly and honestly.
 This includes alcohol use as well as other recreational drugs, anabolic steroids, herbal supplements and over the counter medications.
 This is because these drugs can affect the treatments your GP suggests.
-Moreover, some conditions are specifically linked to certain behaviours and if the GP does not know that you are a regular drinker, or using steroids, or eating a dozen donuts a day, the medications they are prescribing may be useless or even worse there may lead to adverse effects.
+Moreover, some conditions are specifically linked to certain behaviours and if the GP does not know that you are a regular drinker, or using steroids, or eating a dozen doughnuts a day, the medications they are prescribing may be useless or even worse there may lead to adverse effects.

 Should I discuss my drinking if I am talking about a different health condition?